About Sea Môr Kayaking

 Anita Daimond - Director Sea Môr Kayaking

 Growing up in North Wales, I always wanted to explore my local coast by kayak.
-As an adult I was able to fulfill this dream and discover the different perspective that exploring the coast from a kayak gives.
+As an adult I was able to fulfil this dream and discover the different perspective that exploring the coast from a kayak gives.
 I particularly enjoy seeing sea birds, mammals and interesting rock formations up close.

 I have been introducing people to outdoor environments and enabling them to learn about nature, landscape and heritage for over 20 years.